The Variety of Integrable Killing Tensors on the 3-Sphere: The algebraic geometry of the KS-variety

 Let $\mathcal D_3$ be the generic determinantal variety.
 This is the variety of $3\times3$ matrices with vanishing determinant or, equivalently, matrices of rank one or two.
-By definition $\PV$ is a subvariety of $\mathbb P\mathcal D_3$.
-Hence its Fano variety $F_1(\PV)$ is a subvariety of the Fano variety $F_1(\mathbb P\mathcal D_3)$.
+By def\/inition $\PV$ is a~subvariety of~$\mathbb P\mathcal D_3$.
+Hence its Fano variety~$F_1(\PV)$ is a~subvariety of the Fano variety~$F_1(\mathbb P\mathcal D_3)$.
 But the latter is well understood.
-It contains different types of projective linear spaces: \begin{enumerate} \item projective spaces of matrices whose kernel contains a fixed line, \item projective spaces of matrices whose image is contained in a fixed plane and \item the projective plane of antisymmetric matrices. \end{enumerate} This motivates why we seek for such spaces in $\PV$.
-Note that the projective plane of antisymmetric matrices is obviously contained in $\PV$. \begin{definition} We call a projective subspace in the KS-variety consisting of matrices whose kernel contains a fixed line (respectively whose image is contained in a fixed plane) an \dfn{isokernel space} (respectively an \dfn{isoimage space}). \end{definition} A $3\times3$ matrix $M$ of rank two has a $2$-dimensional image and a $1$-dimensional kernel.
-Both are given by its adjugate matrix $\Adj M$, which is the transpose of the cofactor matrix and satisfies
+It contains dif\/ferent types of projective linear spaces: \begin{enumerate}\itemsep=0pt \item[1)] projective spaces of matrices whose kernel contains a f\/ixed line, \item[2)] projective spaces of matrices whose image is contained in a f\/ixed plane and \item[3)] the projective plane of antisymmetric matrices. \end{enumerate} This motivates why we seek for such spaces in $\PV$.
+Note that the projective plane of antisymmetric matrices is obviously contained in $\PV$. \begin{Definition} We call a projective subspace in the KS-variety consisting of matrices whose kernel contains a f\/ixed line (respectively whose image is contained in a f\/ixed plane) an {\it isokernel space} (respectively an {\it isoimage space}). \end{Definition} A $3\times3$ matrix $M$ of rank two has a $2$-dimensional image and a $1$-dimensional kernel.
+Both are given by its adjugate matrix $\Adj M$, which is the transpose of the cofactor matrix and satisf\/ies

 The adjugate of a matrix $M\in\AV$ is